 What Can We Help With?

-There’s a moment we see often in clinic.
-It happens somewhere between the second and third visit, between the pulse-taking and the first needle.
-A pause.
-A breath.
-And then the patient says something like:
+There is a moment we see often in clinic.
+It usually happens between the second and third visit, during a quiet pause between questions, or sometimes after the first few needles are placed.
+The patient exhales, softens, and says something like, “I didn’t know you could treat this.”

 So what can we help with?